If you want to be more organized, make sure you’re actually using your planner

 The LDS Stamper has the word “lesson” on it, which is great for when you have to teach a church lesson.
 But since my livelihood is teaching voice lessons, it will be excellent for noting when and who I teach, as well as when my children have their own music lessons.
 Hooray for not having to write the same words over and over and over again during planning sessions!
 It is so much quicker to just stamp them!

 Like I said earlier, I am in the early stages of setting up my planner for the year right now, so I’ve been using the stampers to put down the things I already know, and to make a bit of a household schedule for myself as well.

 I know that I will most likely be working all day Tuesday-Thursday, so I put my household chores on the days that I am home.
 I already know that every Monday night is Family Night, so I had fun stamping that all through the book.
-Same for Friday night Date Night with The Maestro.
+Same for Friday night Date Night with my husband.
 Now it is scheduled and I will be less tempted to schedule something else on top of it.

 I don’t know if I can say the same about my Laundry and Cleaning schedules, but I will be more likely to do it if it is written in my planner.
 That I do know.